Patrickode/IGME235/235-project-1-content.md

 ## Theme
 ### Premise / Objective
-Make everything in each level a singular color.
+Make everything in each level a singular color, then make it to the goal.
 ### Mood
 Vibrant, Relaxed